Privacy-Preserving Empathy Detection in Video Interactions: Experiments and Results

-\textit{TabPFN ICL yields suboptimal performance.} While TabPFN ICL performed competitively under basic cross-validation, it performed poorly in the leave-one-subject-out (LOSO) setting.
-With a baseline accuracy of 0.5 from a majority-class classifier (i.e., a classifier that predicts all samples as either ``empathic'' or ``less empathic''), TabPFN ICL achieved only 0.459 accuracy, which suggests it made more incorrect than correct predictions.
-Between TabPFN and TabICL, the latter performs better in the ICL setting, consistent with the results from the subject-unaware cross-validation.
+\textit{TabPFN in \ac{ICL} setup yields suboptimal performance.} While TabPFN in the \ac{ICL} setup performed competitively under subject-unaware (\ie{} K-fold) cross-validation, it performed poorly in the subject-aware (\ie{} \ac{LOSO}) cross-validation.
+With a baseline accuracy of 0.5 from a majority-class classifier (\ie{} a classifier that predicts all samples as either ``empathic'' or ``less empathic''), TabPFN \ac{ICL} achieved only 0.459 accuracy, which suggests it made more incorrect than correct predictions.
+Between TabPFN and TabICL, the latter performs better in the \ac{ICL} setting, consistent with the results from the subject-unaware cross-validation.

-\textit{Fine-tuning gives a significant boost to TabPFN cross-subject generalisation.} Its classification accuracy improved from 0.459 to 0.730 after fine-tuning.
-Although the model had no access to the data from the test subject, it effectively learned patterns from other subjects, which suggests good cross-subject generalisation.
-For each of the 42 subjects, the average fine‑tuning time per step ranged from 4.70 to 4.98 seconds.
+\textit{Fine-tuning gives a substantial boost to TabPFN's cross-subject generalisation.} Its classification accuracy improved from 0.459 to 0.730 after fine-tuning.
+Although the model had no access to the test subject's data, it effectively learned patterns from other subjects, suggesting good cross-subject generalisation.
+For each of the 42 subjects, the average fine‑tuning time per step ranged from 4.70 to 4.98 seconds, which is similar to the subject-unaware K-fold cross-validation setup.

-The primary architectural difference between TabPFN and TabICL lies in their attention mechanisms: TabICL uses a column-then-row attention scheme, which makes it faster than TabPFN.
-Since TabICL outperformed TabPFN in the ICL setup, it is reasonable to expect that fine-tuning TabICL could further improve performance, which we leave for future work.
+The primary architectural difference between TabPFN and TabICL lies in their attention mechanisms: TabICL employs a column-then-row attention scheme, which enables it to operate faster than TabPFN -- up to 10 times as per \cite{qu-arxiv-tabicl}.
+Since TabICL outperformed TabPFN in the \ac{ICL} setup, it is reasonable to expect that fine-tuning TabICL could further improve performance, which we leave for future work due to the unavailability of pre-trained TabICL checkpoints.

+\textit{Privacy-utility trade-off.} Comparing the two regimes in \Cref{tab:result-logo}, the partial-privacy Transformer attains higher AUC than strong-privacy TFMPathy ($0.827$ vs $0.669$), while accuracy remains comparable ($0.746$ vs $0.730$).
+This is the trade-off a data custodian must weigh: temporal features yield higher ranking-based utility but retain information that supports face reconstruction and re-identification \citep{di2018gpgan,kroger2020what}.

-\subsection{Ablation study}
+\subsection{Ablation Study}